Anya Taylor-Joy criticised for ‘cosplaying as a Muslim woman’ at Dune 2 premiere

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Anya Taylor-Joy criticised for ‘cosplaying as Muslim woman’ at Dune 2 premiere
+Anya Taylor-Joy criticised for ‘cosplaying as Muslim woman’ at Dune 2 movie premiere

 Actor is being called out for ‘problematic’ outfit of choice